namje0/namje_shipwright/README.md

 This framework is in beta and while stable, it may have game-breaking bugs.
 Please report any issues with the framework!

 A ship overhaul framework that adds a modern BYOS implementation, the ability to store and move between multiple ships, a new ship upgrading implementation, and the ability to create and use ship templates.
+Includes compatibility options for existing characters, including conversion from vanilla to BYOS, and the option to transfer BYOS ships to namjeShipwright systems.

 Steam Link (TBA)